pagkly/Zed/Investopedia4/Heating Degree Day (HDD) Definition.md

 -   A Heating Degree Day (HDD) measures the average number of days that the temperature falls below 65 degrees fahreinheit.
 At that temperature, buildings turn on heating systems to maintain average temperatures of 70 degrees.
 -   HDD is set to zero if it has a negative value.
--   HDD is used in calculations of weather futures contracts, which are used as a risk management tool by industries, such as construction and agriculture, whose operations are affected by weather conditions.
+-   HDD is used in calculations of weather [[Futures|futures]] contracts, which are used as a [[Risk|risk]] management tool by industries, such as construction and agriculture, whose operations are affected by weather conditions.